openradx/adit/README.md

 # TODO list

--   Use task_id field on all tasks and use this as key with urls like /job/4/tasks/9 for all jobs
 -   log debug -> info in connector also in production
 -   Admin page that shows all running jobs
 -   Sort folders and server in select box